 I am Reader in Historical Geography in the Department of Geography, Royal Holloway, University of London and welcome enquiries from potential postgraduate students or postdoctoral researchers with research interests in historical geography.
-I am also Ordinary Member of the Historical Geography Research Group of the RGS-IBG and co-convener of the London Group of Historical Geographers, and member of the AHRC’s Peer Review College.
+I am also Ordinary Member of the Historical Geography Research Group of the RGS-IBG, co-convenor of the London Group of Historical Geographers, and member of the AHRC’s Peer Review College.

 Department of Geography, Royal Holloway, University of London, Egham Hill, EGHAM, TW20 0EX, UK.